 To maintain health standards for food distribution, faculty members may not share food in any rooms located in the Manwaring Center unless the food is purchased through Food Services.

-On a limited basis, faculty members may request permission from their department chairs, college deans, and the associate academic vice president for support services to create a business entity, advertise, and sell products on campus as part of an academic course.
+On a limited basis, faculty members may request permission from their department chair, college dean, and the academic vice president to create a business entity, advertise, and sell products on campus as part of an academic course.
+Campus business proposals are also approved by President's Council.
 Students running the business must adhere to academic guidelines, signage policies created by University Communications, and other policies established by the President's Council.

-Faculty members working with students in the Integrated Business Core (IBC) follow the approval procedure developed by the Business Department: students receive preliminary approval from selected faculty members; they then present their ideas to a board of directors; finally, they obtain approval from the department chair, college dean, academic vice president, and President's Council.
+Faculty members working with students in the Integrated Business Core (IBC) follow the approval procedure developed by the Department of Business (students receive preliminary approval from designated faculty members; present their ideas to a board of directors; obtain approval from the department chair, college dean, academic vice president, and President's Council).
+IBC group projects which go beyond previously approved parameters or which will require exceptions to campus policy must also be approved by President's Council.

 Faculty members encourage and strengthen their students by treating them and teaching them as "spirit sons and daughters of our Heavenly Father with a particular and important purpose to fulfill in these latter days" (David A. Bednar, "The Spirit and Purposes of Gathering," BYU-Idaho Devotional, 31 October 2006, p.
 1).